The DUI Mins are the minimum and maximum punishments you can receive when convicted of DUI in the State of Florida per Florida Statute.

 - Interlock: An interlock is a device that attaches to your cars ignition and does not allow the car to start until you successfully blow into the interlock device (a successful blow is one that does not include any breath alcohol).
 If you do not own a vehicle we can request that the Judge waive the Vehicle Immobilization requirement.

 The penalties for DUI’s can be a great burden upon anyone.
-Contact a DUI Defense lawyer from Viacava & Cantor at 239-672-8934 (Fort Myers) or 941-388-7810 (Sarasota) if you have been arrested for DUI in Fort Myers, Naples, Port Charlotte, Punta Gorda or Cape Coral so we can work towards getting your DUI charge reduced or dismissed.
+Contact a DUI Defense lawyer from Viacava & Cantor at 239-672-8934 (Fort Myers) if you have been arrested for DUI in Fort Myers, Naples, Port Charlotte, Punta Gorda or Cape Coral so we can work towards getting your DUI charge reduced or dismissed.